-The financial statements are presented in sterling (\pounds) , which is also the functional currency for the Academy Trust.
+The financial statements are presented in sterling $(\pounds)$ , which is also the functional currency for the Academy Trust and consolidate the financial statements of the Academy Trust and its subsidiary companies.
+The Academy Trust has taken advantage of the exemption in Section 408 Companies Act 2006 not to present its own Statement of Financial Activities.